 Flytipping and waste crime

-Flytipping is the depositing of waste illegally.
-The offence of flytipping is enforceable by both the Environment Agency, local authorities like ourselves and the Police with penalties that can include an unlimited fine and a prison sentence.
+Flytipping is the removal of waste from premises with the deliberate aim of dumping it unlawfully on land.
+The offence of flytipping is enforceable by the Environment Agency, local authorities like ourselves and the Police with penalties that can include an unlimited fine and a prison sentence.

 Everyone who produces waste has a legal duty of care to ensure it is disposed of properly.
 A person or business may be guilty of a flytipping offence if their waste is found to have been dumped, even if the dumping was carried out by someone else.

-The registered keeper of a vehicle could also be prosecuted if their vehicle is used during a flytipping offence.
+The registered keeper of a vehicle could also be prosecuted if their vehicle is used during a flytipping offence and the vehicle seized.

-Information and contact details to arrange a bulky waste collection by our officers is available in our Bulky Waste Collection Procedure.
+Information and contact details to arrange a bulky waste collection by our officers is available on our Bulky Waste pages.

 To report flytipping to us please click the button below (you will need to log in or sign up to My Services to report)

 There are many activities that people or businesses carry out without realising it is actually flytipping, we call this slytipping and includes:

 - presenting additional waste, known as side waste, next to your usual black bin collection (unless we advise in advance that it will be permitted as an exception)

 - early or late presentation of black bins or recycling